 Lerner and Rowe Injury Attorneys hopes that you follow this winter checklist.
 Chicago winters are among the most treacherous in the country and being prepared will help you avoid a potentially catastrophic accident.
-Should get into an accident caused by ice, sleet, or snow, our team of compassionate and experienced legal professionals is available to help you 24/7.
+Should you get into an accident caused by ice, sleet, or snow, our team of compassionate and experienced legal professionals is available to help you 24/7.

 You can reach our representatives by phone at 844-977-1900 or through the Internet via LiveChat or secure contact form.
 Consultations are free and our attorneys have a successful track record of winning the highest compensation possible for our clients.
 Don’t let the insurance companies take advantage of you this winter.
-Call Lerner and Rowe today.
+Call Lerner and Rowe Injury Attorneys today.